Canterbury Christ Church University: Teaching

-In June 2017, the university was awarded a silver rating in the Teaching Excellence Framework.
+In June 2017, the university was awarded a silver rating in the Teaching Excellence Framework (TEF).
 In its citation, the assessment panel said that the university ‘consistently exceeds rigorous national quality requirements for UK higher education’ and delivers ‘high-quality teaching, learning and outcomes for its students’.
+In the 2023 TEF assessment, the university maintained its overall silver rating.
 A report published by the Higher Education Funding Council for England in 2016 stated that the university was in the top 20 for the percentage of teaching staff holding a teaching qualification.

 Sustainability

-Sustainability is a key priority for the university and is one of the cross-cutting themes of the university's strategic framework (2015 to 2020).
-In May 2018, the university won a prestigious International Green Gown Award for "Continuous Improvement: Institutional Change" in recognition of its commitment to sustainability and its progress in this area.
+Sustainability is a priority for the university and is one of the cross-cutting themes of the university's strategic framework (2015 to 2020).
+In May 2018, the university won an International Green Gown Award for "Continuous Improvement: Institutional Change" in recognition of its commitment to sustainability and its progress in this area.
 In 2019, this was followed by the university's Zulfi Ali winning the Green Gown award for individual Sustainability Champion.

 Between 2010 and 2016, the university reduced its gas and electricity consumption by almost 25%.
 In 2013, it became one of the first universities to commit to and achieve ‘zero waste to landfill’ and it also achieved ISO14001 certification for its Environmental Management System.
 It became one of the first universities to achieve the new standard in 2017.

 In 2022, the university opened the Academy for Sustainable Futures, a collective entity to drive forward the university’s commitments to sustainability.